Grief is a universal experience. It is a human response to the loss of someone we love and value. However, it can also be a very difficult experience.

-For some people there may be an experience of relief, particularly if there has been a period of difficulty leading up to the death.
+For a few people there may be an experience of relief, particularly if there has been a long period of difficulty leading up to the death.

 In a family, it is important to communicate with one another while at the same time having respect for each other’s way of handling the experience.